 Weller was visiting family in Parsippany, N.J. when this bizarre ordeal began.
 She says she enjoyed a three-night stay without incident at the Hampton Inn.
 She flew back home and the next day found a mysterious $250 additional charge on her credit card bill.

-A regular reader of our site might guess it was a smoking-accusation charge.
+A regular reader of our site might guess it was a smoking-accusation charge like the one Kelsey Russell got hit with.
 It wasn’t.
 And Weller says initially the hotel was quite vague about the exact nature of this hotel damage fee.

 “Hampton Inn accused me of damaging the sheets and the mattress of the bed I slept on,” Weller recalled.
 “I don’t know what happened, but when I checked out the bed was not damaged.”